bhavikbhagwani/groupprojectG30/README.md

                 make version

-Make sure your python version is below 3.12.0 like 3.11.5 as 'make pdoc' will only work with versions below 3.12.0 due to an error encountered where "No module named 'distutils'" occured.
+Make sure your python version is below 3.12.0 like 3.11.5 as 'make pdoc' or 'make doc' will only work with versions below 3.12.0 due to an error encountered where "No module named 'distutils'" occured.
-You can do all other things apart from make pdoc if you have version 3.12.0 or above.
+You can do all other things apart from 'make pdoc' or 'make doc' if you have version 3.12.0 or below.

 Now, install all needed packages from the file requirements.txt using